ksaaskil/next-website/content/posts/2021-04-18-django-custom-authentication.md

 canonical_url: https://kimmosaaskilahti.fi/blog/2021-04-18-django-custom-authentication/
 ---

 In the [previous part](https://dev.to/ksaaskil/setting-up-django-rest-api-with-custom-user-model-and-tests-5b8f), we created a custom user model in Django.
 In this part, I'd like to show how to roll custom authentication.
 Neither custom user model nor custom authentication are required for the granular role-based access control, but I'd like this series to be a complete tour of authentication and authorization in Django.
+The code accompanying the series can be found in [GitHub](https://github.com/ksaaskil/django-rbac).
 So let's get started!

 ## Django authentication 101